 Thermal model.
 The thermal model, when fully developed, will be a semi-implicit (Crank-Nicolson) model that will solve the thermal diffusion equation given the thermo-physical properties of the surface.
 Since Dawn has gone into orbit, more precise values for the obliquity, argument of perihelion, thermal inertia, albedo, and emissivity can be measured.
 These inputs will allow for calculations of temperatures in regions based on the solar insolation arriving at Ceres.
 Evolution of the orbital elements of Ceres throughout the Ceres year can be calculated from the NAIF SPICE toolkit, freely available for users.

 Landscape evolution model.
 The landscape evolution model factors in the effects of topography on the surface temperature of Ceres.
 Due to the low obliquity (~4°), the likelihood of permanently shadowed regions is very high.
-While viscous relaxation could affect some landforms, the topographic relief at the poles is likely because it will be minimally affected according to modeling conducted by Bland (2013).
+While viscous relaxation could affect some landforms, high topographic relief at the poles remains likely because it will be minimally affected according to modeling conducted by Bland (2013).
 The landscape evolution model will help understand how topography affects shadows across Ceres’ surface, and thereby locating areas that are largely or permanently in shadow.
 These permanent shadows are areas where the temperature will be quite low and also serve as sinks for water molecules being transported across the surface.
 Therefore, the feedback between topographically shadowed areas and a global temperature map is accounted for in coupling these two models.

 Transport model.
 The ballistic transport model (based on eg. Vogel, 1996; Butler, 1997; Killen and Ip, 1999) will use a Monte Carlo approach to track large numbers of molecules from each surface element over the course of a year on Ceres.
-We will assume that particles are lofted on a sub-orbital ballistic trajectory from surface element to surface element, and that they leave the surface with a Maxwellian velocity distribution based on the local surface temperature.
+We will assume that particles are lofted on a sub-orbital ballistic trajectories from surface element to surface element, and that they leave the surface with a Maxwellian velocity distribution based on the local surface temperature.
 Global temperature maps from the previous two models play a key role here in both determining the velocity distribution of the lofted particles as well as where the molecules can be trapped over different seasonal conditions.

-These models can all be run from a desktop computer using MatLab or IDL, both of which the University of Arizona has site licenses for.
-Additionally, resources from the Regional Planetary Image Center (RPIF) at the University of Arizona are available to the author for use.

-Ultimately, the combination of these three models will provide new insight into the current stability of water ice on Ceres, with implications for present day water regime as well as for the long term water ice stability on the surface.
-By understanding the current and recent past water ice behavior on Ceres, we will start to understand water cycling on a small body with possible seasonal variation.
+Ultimately, the combination of these three models will provide new insight into the current distribution and stability of water ice on Ceres, with implications for present day water regime as well as for the long term sequestration of water ice in permanent shadows.

 Citations